 Clinical trials are still ongoing and include RE-SPECT ESUS, which is currently recruiting participants with recent embolic stroke of unknown source (ESUS) to study Pradaxa’s ability to prevent a second episode.

 Because Pradaxa was sold for five years without an approved antidote, thousands of patients have experienced severe, uncontrollable bleeding and hemorrhaging.
 This led to more than 4,000 Pradaxa lawsuits against Boehringer Ingelheim, who settled in May 2014 for $650 million.
-Other blood thinners have also been in the news lately for similar reasons.
-Several of the 18,000 Xarelto lawsuit verdicts have been making headlines during the ongoing bellwether trials.
-So far, plaintiffs have failed to win a case against the manufacturers of that drug.
+Another blood thinner has been in the news lately for similar reasons.
+Xarelto lawsuits are being filed because the drug has no antidote, and the risks were downplayed by drug manufacturers.